medialize/ally.js/docs/api/style/focus-source.md

 }
 ```

-The focus changes are also observed within the Shadow DOM, allowing the document styles to descend into the dark:
+The focus changes are also observed within the ShadowDOM, allowing the document styles to descend into the dark:

 ```css
 html[data-focus-source="pointer"] >>> :focus {